 Oculoplastic surgery is a medical and cosmetic procedure for the eyelids and the eye socket area.
-At KLM Eye MDs, Dr. Elena Geller — a fellowship-trained doctor — specializes in oculoplastic surgery, helping patients in the Brooklyn and Greater New York areas overcome eyelid-related conditions that interfere with vision and eye health.
+At KLM Eye MDs, Dr. Chaneve Jeanniton — a fellowship-trained doctor — specializes in oculoplastic surgery, helping patients in the Brooklyn and Greater New York areas overcome eyelid-related conditions that interfere with vision and eye health.
 She also provides her patients with a youthful, vibrant appearance by performing eyelid surgery in the safest manner possible.
 Whether you want a cosmetic fix or a functional one, call or use the online booking tool to schedule a consultation.

 With age, your upper and lower eyelids can become saggy or heavy, making you feel tired or sleepy, as well as limit your field of vision.
 Heavy eyelids and bags under your eyes also have a way of adding age to your face.

 Many people inherit this eyelid characteristic, and when their skin becomes less firm with age, the tissues around their eyes are often the first to succumb to gravity.
-During blepharoplasty, Dr. Geller removes the excess tissue above and below your eyes, giving you a more youthful and alert appearance.
+During blepharoplasty, Dr. Chaneve Jeanniton removes the excess tissue above and below your eyes, giving you a more youthful and alert appearance.